frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/accounts/sales-invoice.md

 Write off happens when the Customer pays an amount less than the invoice amount.
 This may be a small difference like 0.50.
 Over several orders, this might add up to a big number.
 For accounting accuracy, this difference amount is 'written off'.
 To know more, visit the [Payment Terms](/docs/user/manual/en/accounts/payment-entry#25-deductions-or-loss) page.

 ### 3.15 Terms and Conditions
 There may be certain terms and conditions on the Item you're selling, these can be applied here.
-To know about adding Terms and Conditions, [click here](/docs/user/manual/en/setting-up/print/terms-and-conditions).
+Read [Terms and Condition documentation](/docs/user/manual/en/setting-up/print/terms-and-conditions) to know how to add them.

 ### 3.16 Transporter Information